kipteamm/BDFD/Codes/KipteamLang.kl (joke)/README.md

 # KipteamLang, Kipteam-Lang or KPL for short
-A custom language that would be parsed by and to BDFD code.
+A custom language that is parsed by and to BDFD code.

 # Variables
 (Temporary) variables, basically, variables that don't get stored for long term use work as following.